-'Iron Chef' Opens Pan-Asian Restaurant in West Hollywood | ExBulletin
+'Iron Chef' opens pan-Asian restaurant in West Hollywood | ExBulletin

 His motorbike

-Masaharu Morimoto (“Iron Chef”) has a new pan-Asian restaurant in the Doheny Hall in West Hollywood.
+Masaharu Morimoto (Iron Chef) has a new pan-Asian restaurant in the Doheny Room in West Hollywood.
 SaMoto opened Thursday with dishes such as dan dan noodles; pizza with tuna and anchovy aioli; crab spring rolls; Sushi; and ribs cooked twice in a chili hoisin sauce.
 The restaurant offers Asian-inspired cocktails, as well as sake, wine, beer, and oversized punch bowls.
 Open Tuesday to Saturday from 6 p.m. to 11 p.m.

 9077 Santa Monica Blvd., West Hollywood, (424) 777-0266, samotobymorimoto.com/doheny-room